Lucky's Market: Mass store closings and later bankruptcy filing

 Six days later, it was announced on January 27 that Lucky's Market had filed for Chapter 11 bankruptcy and was to sell the leases on five stores to Publix and six stores to Aldi, all of which are located in Florida.
 From information obtain from Lucky's bankruptcy filing, the company reported assets between $100 million and $500 million with liabilities between $500 million and $1 billion, and has between 10,001 and 25,000 creditors.
 Documents filed as part of the bankruptcy also reveal that the seven remaining stores are to be sold to an undisclosed party, later announced to be a new company led by founders Bo and Trish Sharon.
 A few days later on February 4, it was announced that the West Melbourne store that had been set to remain open was instead to close, leaving the company with only 6 stores and withdrawn completely from Florida.
 At this time it was also announced that along with the stores sold to Publix and Aldi, 5 stores had been sold to Winn-Dixie as well as one each to Hitchcock's Markets and Seabra Foods, all of which are located in Florida.

 The company's financial performance in the year just prior to its bankruptcy filing was dismal.
 For the company's fiscal year ending in January 2020, Lucky's Market reported an approximately $100 million net loss along with a 10.6% drop in sales at stores that were open for at least year.
-Bo and Trish Sharon bought the remaining 7 stores in late January of 2020., which quickly changed to 6 stores a week later with the announced sale of the Melbourne, Florida, store.
+Bo and Trish Sharon bought the remaining 7 stores in late January 2020., which quickly changed to 6 stores a week later with the announced sale of the Melbourne, Florida, store.
 The remaining four stores outside of Colorado were sold off by the Sharon's before the end of the first quarter of 2020.

 In Michigan, the Ann Arbor location closed in February 2020, while the store in Traverse City closed in late March.
 In Missouri, the company sold its Columbia location to Schnucks in the first week of April 2020.
 During the same week, the company sold its last two stores in Ohio, in Cleveland and Columbus, to Cleveland-based Dave's Markets.